michalkmet/xp-orange-human-readable-duration-format/NOTES.md

 As a user, I want to see time duration for numbers lower than 3600

 - ✅ DONE UAT1.1 When I pass 0 then I want to see 'now'
-- ⚠ TODO UAT1.2 When I pass 1 then I want to see '1 second'
+- ✅ DONE UAT1.2 When I pass 1 then I want to see '1 second'
 - ⚠ TODO UAT1.3 When I pass 59 then I want to see '59 seconds'
 - ⚠ TODO UAT1.4 When I pass 60 then I want to see '1 minute'
 - ⚠ TODO UAT1.5 When I pass 61 then I want to see '1 minute and 1 second'